 You should, under no circumstances, remove her property from the home until after going through proper eviction procedures.
 You should locate a landlord/tenant attorney in your local area to discuss what notices have to be given and what length of time you need to wait before eviction proceedings.

 I recently pulled over for failing to yield.
 When pulled over i was asked for my drivers license.
 That's when i remembered it was expired.
 I misinterpreted the information i read on-line about a 30 day driver's license grace period.
 The officer didn't arrest me.
-I just had to receive a citation...
+I just had to...
 Read more »

 You're right that 46.2-300 holds those potential sentences for a first offense.
 While it may be unlikely that someone with a good record won't receive any jail time, it is indeed up to the judge's discretion if you are found guilty.
-Sometimes a judge may reduce the charge to failing to have a...Read more »
+Sometimes a judge may reduce the charge to...Read more »

 I am in a pending divorce and my son's father has been less than helpful.
 We currently have joint custody that was made before marriage and since the split he has ran from his responsibilities.
-He is supposed to have my son on weekends, but nearly every weekend he has a story as to why he can't get...
+He is supposed to have my son on weekends, but nearly every weekend he has a story as to why he...
 Read more »

 He would get a credit for the amount that is paid for the child's benefit, but with other sources of income, the guideline child support might be higher than his credit for the child's derivative Social Security benefit.
-Consult with a family law attorney to help run potential guidelines, or...Read more »
+Consult with a family law attorney to help run potential...Read more »

 I am a green card holder and used to worked at gas station.
 I accidentally sold alcohol to minor and I got cought.
 Case went in court and I was ended up paying penalty.
 It's been over 5 years now.
 I am filling citizenship form and question came up that have even been involved in criminal case?...
 Read more »

 You really need to 1) be fully honest when filling out Form N-400 and 2) consult with an immigration attorney to help make sure whether your specific conviction and the timing of it is going to bar you from naturalizing.
-Based on the description, it sounds like you're still eligible, but since we...Read more »
+Based on the description, it sounds like you're still eligible, but...Read more »

 It's going to depend on the type of case, expected duration of the case, and the particular expertise of the lawyer.
 Generally, in Northern Virginia, you're probably looking at $300 to $600 per hour, but it's impossible to nail it down for you.
 Call around!
-Search the web for attorneys in your...Read more »
+Search the web for...Read more »

 My nephew shot and killed my sister and my niece was there too he was 18 she was 24.
 They were having an argument with my sister who was 46 when the shooting accord.
 A jury trial is October 29 and 30.
 I have been through check and back with this and have been struggling with PTSD because of this....
 Read more »